miguelhp89/Keystroke_Dynamics_Gen/README.md

 # Keystroke_Dynamics_Gen
-This code is inspired by the one located in https://github.com/nileshprasad137/keystroke-dynamics-datagen but some changes were done.
+This code was inspired by the one located in https://github.com/nileshprasad137/keystroke-dynamics-datagen but some immprovements were done.

 # Improvements
 * Bug fixing: